 Early Origins of the Moldswithey family

 Some of the family were found at Tetcott in Devon since early times.
 "Tetcott House, the beautiful seat of Sir William Molesworth, Bart., was destroyed by fire in May, 1841."

 Early History of the Moldswithey family

 This web page shows only a small excerpt of our Moldswithey research.
-Another 221 words (16 lines of text) covering the years 1124, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Moldswithey History in all our PDF Extended History products and printed products wherever possible.
+Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Moldswithey History in all our PDF Extended History products and printed products wherever possible.

 Moldswithey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Molesworth, Molesworthy, Mollsworth, Molsworth, Molswurth, Mollswurth, Mollswirth, Moleswirth, Mullsworth, Moldworth, Moldsworth and many more.

 Early Notables of the Moldswithey family (pre 1700)

 Outstanding amongst the family at this time was Sir Hender Molesworth (1638-1689), 1st Baronet Molesworth of Pencarrow, Governor of Jamaica; Robert Molesworth (1656-1725), 1st Viscount Molesworth, British statesman, English and Irish landowner, Ambassador to Denmark, Ambassador to Sweden...

 Another 38 words (3 lines of text) are included under the topic Early Moldswithey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Moldswithey family to the New World and Oceana
+Migration of the Moldswithey family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Moldswithey or a variant listed above were: Captain Moldsworth who settled in Boston Massachusetts in 1766; and members of the family who settled at Spring Garden in Jamaica and became known as Colonial Gentry..

 The Moldswithey Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.